Our Services

 Impact of Menopause: Menopause can also cause other symptoms like hot flashes and sleep disturbances, which might make nocturia feel more troublesome.

 Understanding these changes can help in managing nocturia.
-If nocturia becomes bothersome, it’s a good idea to talk to a healthcare provider for advice and possible treatments.
+If nocturia becomes bothersome, you can use Ubie's free AI symptom checker to help identify potential causes and determine if you should consult a healthcare provider for advice and possible treatments.

 (References)